saishyam43-oss/flowgrid-activation-quality-diagnosis/README.md

 If you’re interested in discussing activation metrics, habit formation, or product analytics at a senior level, feel free to reach out or open an issue in the repository.

-This project is intended to spark better questions, not just better charts.
+This project is intended to spark better questions, not better charts.